-The Cambridge International AS and A Level Computer Science syllabus aims to encourage students to develop an understanding of the fundamental principles of computer science and how computer programs work in a range of contexts.
-The course includes topics including; information representation, communication and Internet technologies, hardware, software development, and relational database modelling.
-As they progress, students develop their computational thinking and use problem solving to develop computer-based solutions using algorithms and programming languages.
+The Cambridge International AS and A Level Computer Science syllabus aim to encourage students to develop an understanding of the fundamental principles of computer science and how computer programs work in a range of contexts.
+The course includes topics including; information representation, communication and Internet technologies, hardware, software development, and relational database modeling.
+As they progress, students develop their computational thinking and use problem-solving to develop computer-based solutions using algorithms and programming languages.

-Cambridge International AS and A Level English Language aims to give students the opportunity to study English language and its use in contemporary communication.
-The curriculum encourages a critical response to texts in a range of forms, styles and contexts, and promotes skills of communication, reading, research and analysis.
+Cambridge International AS and A Level English Language aim to give students the opportunity to study English language and its use in contemporary communication.
+The curriculum encourages a critical response to texts in a range of forms, styles, and contexts, and promotes skills of communication, reading, research, and analysis.
 Through their study, students develop an ability to read and analyze material, gaining further knowledge and understanding of English language features and issues, and writing clearly, accurately, creatively and effectively for a variety of purposes and audiences.

 Literature in English

-The Cambridge International AS and A Level English syllabus provides students with range of texts in the three main forms: prose, poetry and drama.
+The Cambridge International AS and A Level English syllabus provide students with range of texts in the three main forms: prose, poetry, and drama.
 Set texts are offered from a wide range of different periods and cultures.
-Through this curriculum, students develop skills of reading and analysis of texts, and are encouraged to undertake wider reading to aid understanding of the texts studied.
+Through this curriculum, students develop skills of reading and analysis of texts and are encouraged to undertake wider reading to aid understanding of the texts studied.
 Additionally, they are taught skills of effective and appropriate communication including the ability to discuss the critical context of texts.